BEST OF BRITISH SCIENCE: PRUDENT HEALTHCARE

 Change can be seen as; a threat, increased risk, destabilisation, erosion of standards and quality, however it can also be seen as opportunity for change, different approaches, a chance to reassess what’s needed in an ever changing world.
 Standing still isn’t an option, unless you want to see the world pass you by!

-For healthcare scientists there is a challenging paradox; as scientists we can be resistant to change, unwilling to grasp new ways, conservative, controlling and inwardly looking as a form of protectionism.
+For Healthcare Scientists there is a challenging paradox; as scientists we can be resistant to change, unwilling to grasp new ways, conservative, controlling and inwardly looking as a form of protectionism.
 At the same time, as scientists we are best when we think in the abstract, take calculated risks, use innovation, step into the unknown and create possibilities.
 It is in that interface between creativity with an excellent scientific understanding that we can begin to use science to make a difference and solve problems.

 The scientists I have met and talked with in the last year have demonstrated a tension between delivering routine clinical service to meet increasing demands, or investing in research, service development or promotion of their skills.
 I wonder at how we balance these dichotomies.

 In my own clinical service, we are torn between delivering a high volume, high quality sleep apnoea diagnostics and treatment service and trying to innovate new technology to remotely perform sleep studies in primary care and deliver remote monitoring via “the cloud”.
 The innovation can improve care for patients and reform the problems in clinical service.
 The 100,000 Genomes Project has many examples of this use of targeted healthcare “sharpening the scalpel” for greater precision and better outcomes.
-In short, adapting our practice to produce a more “prudent healthcare”, but which also has benefits in being more patient focused.
+In short, adapting our practise to produce a more “prudent healthcare”, but which also has benefits in being more patient focused.

-As President of the Academy, I am always looking to see how The Academy “One Voice” can be promoted, heard by those who can influence change, and supported by a multi-professional “church” of healthcare scientists who can deliver change.
+As President of the Academy, I am always looking to see how The Academy “One Voice” can be promoted, heard by those who can influence change, and supported by a multi-professional “church” of Healthcare Scientists who can deliver change.

 Ultimately good science has to be linked with good communication to: